 Please note that the regulations outlined in this guidebook are expected to be followed year-round.

 College employees and contract service providers may register their vehicles free of charge.
 Sophomore, junior, and senior students may also register one vehicle and will be charged $100 per academic year, or $50 per semester.
-Temporary permits will be issued to all other persons at a per diem rate of $1.
+Temporary permits will be issued to all others.
 First year students may not have vehicles on campus, and violation of this policy can result in loss of parking privileges in the sophomore year.
 Under no circumstances may a student register a vehicle for another student or a vehicle belonging to another student.